 There are three common styles of pipe filters: pass-through filters, absorption filters, and condensers.

 - Pass-Through pipe filters are the most common style filter.
 The Pass-Through filter specializes in reducing the amount of nicotine and tar present in tobacco.
-The most prevalent complaint of Pass-Through filters is that because of their high absorption levels, using them inhibits the flavor of your pipe tobacco.
+The most prevalent complaint of Pass-Through filters is that using them inhibits the flavor of your pipe tobacco because of their high absorption levels.
 However, because they absorb so much moisture, it greatly reduces the odds of contracting tongue bite.
 There are two types of pass-through filters:

 - Or a carbon-filled canister style filter, such as the Vauen Pipe filter.

 - Absorption filters are another classic pipe filter style.
-The most common form of an Absorption filter, by far, are the 6mm and 9mm Savinelli Balsa Wood filters.
+The 6mm and 9mm Savinelli Balsa Wood filters are the most common form of an Absorption filter.
 Absorption filters work by drying out and cooling off the smoke flow before it strikes the palate.
 Unlike the Pass-Through filters, Absorption filters allow the smoke to flow directed in-between the bore and filter, thus allowing the smoke to contact a greater surface area for dispersing heat resulting in a cooler smoke.

 1. Smoking a filtered pipe is believed to be healthier than an unfiltered pipe.
-The idea behind using a filter is that the carbon, paper or balsa will absorb excess tar and nicotine.
-This is thought to make the risk to the smoker’s lungs smaller, especially if you inhale.
+The idea behind using a filter is that the carbon, paper, or balsa pipe filter will absorb excess tar and nicotine.
+This is thought to make the risk to the smoker’s lungs smaller, especially if you accidentally inhale the smoke.
 There are very few studies that look at pipe smoking in particular--most are concerned with cigarettes and cigars--which means we do not know for certain if this hypothesis is correct.

 2. Beyond the possible health benefits, pipe filters can reduce tongue bite drastically.
 Tongue bite is often caused by the “junk” that filters absorb.
 However, it is important to frequently replace your filters, as per the instructions for each box.
-Neglecting to do so may negate the positive aspects of the filter and increases the severity of tongue bite.
+Neglecting to do so may negate the filter’s positive aspects and increase the severity of tongue bite.

 3. A filter is a useful tool for a pipe with a larger than average draft hole size in the bottom of the bowl.
 A larger bore makes it more likely that ash or small tobacco cuts will be drawn into the stem, and consequently, onto your tongue.
 The use of a filter catches these small particles in the filter, not in your mouth.

-4. Filters block and absorb lavish amounts of moisture.
+4. Filters block and absorb excess moisture.
 This is incredibly beneficial for smokers who enjoy heavily cased and moist tobaccos.
-Smoking such a wet tobacco--especially in a straight or half-bent pipe--often means that spittle will collect in the stem.
+Smoking a wet tobacco--especially in a straight or half-bent pipe--often means that spittle will collect in the stem.
 Pipe filters help to negate this issue.

 5. Filters help control draw.
 Some pipe smokers find that they smoke too quickly and with too much force.
 The natural resistance a filter adds to the draw helps slow down the smoke, keeping it cooler and more flavorful.